-Now, could you shed some light for me on Treasury's thinking on this problem?
+Now, could you shed some light for me on Treasury's thinking on derstand the game here.

 Mr. GUTTENTAG.
 You indicated that Treasury drew this distinction.
 As we are aware, those decisions were made jointly by the Congress and by the Treasury.